 How to stop it: Management and supervisors must be visible and available to their teams, and they must solicit input from nurses on critical work issues.
-Effective interpersonal communication in both personal and professional settings, may reduce stress, promote wellness and therefore, improve overall quality of life, one study claims.
-Incent your team to share 360-degree feedback of their team, management and others to improve how critical issues are handled.
+Effective interpersonal communication in both personal and professional settings, may reduce stress, promote wellness and therefore, improve overall quality of life one study claims.
+Developing skills such as empathy, collaboration, and relationship-centered communication can strengthen healthcare teams and promote a more supportive and positive work environment.

 4. RNs do not receive adequate recognition or rewards for accomplishments.

 How to stop it: The concept of meaningful recognition in the form of feedback has been an integral part of our workplaces since the turn of the century.
 That’s why stakeholders should recognize and reward superior performance with a custom blend of intrinsic and extrinsic motivators—it’s a proven way of keeping nurses engaged and working hard.

 —Dan Ariely, Payoff: The Hidden Logic That Shapes Our Motivations